emacsmirror/quick-sdcv/README.md

 # What is sdcv?

+(Note: This is a fork of sdcv.el version 3.4.
+The primary difference is that it does not require posframe.)

 Interface for sdcv (StartDict console version).

 Translate word by sdcv (console version of Stardict), and display